 Players can also access their account information on the right side of the PointsBet app by clicking on the dropdown menu.
 Like the desktop, that dropdown will give players access to their balance, free bets, rewards, available booster parlays and single-game parlays, pending bets, deposit options, withdrawal options, and account history.
 There's also a not-so-subtle "deposit funds" button within that dropdown for users to add funds to their account.

 Users can also access PointsBet's responsible gaming page and a search bar function within the app.
 Players also can configure a PIN or enable Face ID for logging in on mobile devices for additional security.

-Because different states have different laws for legalized sports betting sites, verifying your location is a requirement to participate in online betting.
+Because different states have different laws for betting sites, verifying your location is a requirement to participate in online betting.
 PointsBet utilizes a technology called GeoComply to accurately verify that bettors are in a state that allows legal sports gambling.